Ryuuzama/todo-list-steffen/README.md

 Note:
 When you run your code, you'll see another file appear called prisma.tsx that is generated from the "generator client block" that I mentioned earlier.
 This just is there to keep prisma from making multiple instances, and makes a new one if one isn't currently running.

 and with that you should be ready to go!
+You should now be able to go to the free domain that vercel provides and interact with the task app, performing all the CRUD functions and see it reflected perfectly in the database!